ViceBitz/JournalScrape/README.md

 2. Political Filtering: eliminating politically neutral articles from consideration
 3. NLP Analysis: using LLMs to analyze summarized article text, categorizing topics and calculating political lean score

-targeting three common sections (opinions, features, news), and scraping headlines & body text from ~30 latest article of each section
+that target three common sections (opinions, features, news), and scraping headlines & body text from ~30 latest article of each section

 ---
 ## Usage